 The education attainment for the Electoral Areas shows they are mostly concentrated in the following categories: no certificate, diploma or degree and high school certificate or equivalent.
-Electoral Area D contains the highest proportion of population with a high school certificate, or its equivalent.
-In addition, approximately 15% of the population in the area has attained either an apprenticeship certificate, or college diploma/certificate.
+Electoral Area E contains among the highest proportion of population with an apprenticeship or trades certificate/diploma, as well as the second highest proportion of population with a bachelor's degree or higher.